erezsh/reladiff/docs/install.md

 pip install reladiff[duckdb,mysql,postgresql,snowflake,presto,oracle,trino,clickhouse,vertica]
 ```

-You may remove all the databases you don't plan to use.
+You may remove any database you don't plan to use.

 For example, if you only want to diff between Postgresql and DuckDB, install Reladiff thusly: